mohan-s-gopal/redis-valkey-tui/docs/USAGE.md

 ## Configuration File

-redis-cli-dashboard will look for a configuration file at `~/.redis-cli-dashboard/config.json`.
+redis-valkey-tui will look for a configuration file at `~/.redis-valkey-tui/config.json`.
 Example:

 ```json
 {